sous-chefs/chef-splunk/README.md

 default).

 #### Actions
-* `:run`: install the client and universal forwarder
+* `:run`: install the splunk server or splunk universal forwarder
-* `:remove`: uninstall the client and universal forwarder
+* `:remove`: uninstall the splunk server or splunk universal forwarder
+* `:upgrade`: upgrade an existing splunk or splunk universal forwarder package

 The custom resource has two parameters.

 * `name`: The name of the package (e.g., `splunk`, `splunkforwarder`).
 * `url`: The URL to the package file.
+* `package_name`: This is the name of the package to install, if it is different from the resource name.
+* `version`: install/upgrade to this version, if `url` is not given

 #### Examples